Monthly UK Housing Market Report

 Properties sold at asking price

-Last month, eight out of the ten properties sold per member branch were for less than the original asking price – an increase of eight per cent from June.
+- Last month, three quarters (76 per cent) of properties sold per NAEA member branch were for less than the original asking price – a decrease of three percentage points from July when 79 per cent of properties sold for less than asking price.